Options for Australian citizenship

 Resident Return Visa

 New Zealanders are eligible for a Resident Return Visa (RRV) if they cleared Australian Customs on a New Zealand passport prior to 1 September 1994.
 They are eligible even if they were only on a short holiday or travelling on a parent's passport.
 They must be living in Australia now to apply for RRV.

-RRV applications take between 1 and 59 days to be processed and costs $425 to apply online.
-New Zealanders can now apply for their initial RRV online.
+Most RRV applications take 1 to 13 days to be processed and cost $425 to apply online.
 Submitting a paper application from will incur an $80 non-internet fee.

 Skilled Independent 189 visa (New Zealand stream)

 Closure of New Zealand Stream 189 visa

 The New Zealand stream 189 visa will close permanently from 1 July 2023.
 Applications already submitted will be finalised in the coming months.